 No one HIV prevention method will suit everyone, nor suit everyone at all times.
 As with contraception, the more HIV prevention options available to women, the more likely one will and can be used.

 Both PrEP and the ring must be used consistently and regularly to be effective – daily for oral PrEP, and monthly for the ring.
-Daily pill taking (PrEP) was challenging for young women in clinical trials of PrEP.
-And, while the monthly ring helped protect against HIV among women older than 21 in ASPIRE, it was not effective among those 18-21, who used the ring least regularly.
+In previous trials of PrEP, daily pill-taking was especially challenging for young women.
+And, while the monthly ring helped protect against HIV among women older than 21 in ASPIRE, it was not effective among those 18-21, who did not use the ring regularly.
 Similar results were seen among 18- to 21-year-old women in The Ring Study.
 Researchers need to understand the challenges young women face in using these products, so strategies can be identified that can help.

 Truvada as daily PrEP is approved in several countries for ages 18 and older, although the World Health Organization recommends it for anyone at significant risk.
-In some countries, such as Kenya, rollout includes those younger than 18.
-The U.S. Food and Drug Administration (FDA) recently expanded approval of Truvada as PrEP for adolescents – technically, for people weighing at least 35 kgs, a decision based on the ATN 113 study in young men who have sex with men in the United States.
+In some countries, rollout includes those younger than 18.
+In 2018, the U.S. Food and Drug Administration (FDA) expanded approval of Truvada as PrEP for adolescents – technically, for people weighing at least 35 kgs, a decision based on the ATN 113 study in young men who have sex with men in the United States.
 Though the FDA decision is very encouraging, African regulators will likely need more data about PrEP safety in young African women.
-Results of a study, called HPTN 082, expected later this year, will shed additional light about PrEP use among girls ages 16-25 in South Africa and Zimbabwe.
-To date, there is no safety data on the ring in younger African women.
-The MTN has already completed a safety study of the dapivirine ring in the United States that enrolled 96 girls between the ages of 15-17.
-Results of this study, referred to as MTN-023 /IPM 030, were reported in 2017 and found the ring was acceptable and well-tolerated.
-Adherence to ring use was also high.
+Results of a study, called HPTN 082, which involved young women ages 16-21 in South Africa and Zimbabwe, found no safety concerns with PrEP but that many of the participants struggled with daily pill-taking.
+The study’s results, which were reported in July 2019, suggest more support is needed to help young women to keep using oral PrEP.
+To date, there is no safety data on the dapivirine ring in younger African women; however, a safety study (MTN-023 /IPM 030) conducted by the MTN among 96 girls between the ages of 15-17 in the United States, found the ring to be acceptable and well-tolerated.
+The study’s results, which were reported in 2017, also showed that adherence to ring use was high.

-REACH will add to this data by contributing important information about both PrEP and the dapivirine ring in African girls.
+REACH will add to these data by contributing important information about both PrEP and the dapivirine ring in African adolescent girls and young women.

 # # #